-I’m new to running, or haven’t run in a while: Come to our Tuesday and Thursday sessions, our coaches David and Nathalie are present at these to advise everyone what to do, and we run in a small area so there’s no chance of getting left behind however slow you run!
-We also encourage you to come to our 3 mile recreational runs on a Monday and Wednesday, for more information look at our ‘Social Running‘ tab.
+I’m new to running, or haven’t run in a while: Come to our Monday and Wednesday sessions, our coach David is present at these to advise everyone what to do, and we run in a small area so there’s no chance of getting left behind!
+We also encourage you to come to our 3 or 5 mile recreational runs on a Tuesday and Thursday, for more information look at our ‘Social Running‘ tab.

 I’m an existing runner or other Sportsperson with a good level of fitness: Any of our sessions are probably suitable for you.
-How many you attend is up to you, though our coach David recommends Tuesday, Thursday and Sunday as a minimum (and the more serious members of the club will run much more than this!).
+How many you attend is up to you, though our coach David recommends Monday, Wednesday and Saturday/Sunday as a minimum (and the more serious members of the club will run much more than this!).

-I’m an elite or Serious runner: If you are a serious or elite athlete please speak to Jack (President) and we will discuss how we can meet your training requirements.
+I’m an elite or Serious runner: If you are a serious or elite athlete please speak to Owen (President) and we will discuss how we can meet your training requirements.

 The distance squad takes part in a variety of fixtures throughout the year, they are listed below.
 We encourage everyone who wants to race for us and most of our fixtures are a suitable standard for everyone.
 The captains will provide a fixture list for the term and notify members of upcoming races and how to sign up for them, for most races this will be via the Students Union website.
 The normal charge for a race is £5 including transport (weekends away like BUCS will cost more) and you must sign up my the deadline specified by the captains to get your place.
 Please follow the links for more information and previous race results.

-BUCS Cross Country: the highlight of the cross Country Calendar, which sees most the Universities in the country competing away at the start of February (and having a massive after party), previous locations have included Stirling and Cardiff.
+BUCS Cross Country: the highlight of the cross Country Calendar, which sees most the Universities in the country competing away at the start of February (and having a massive after party), previous locations have included Gloucestershire and Sheffield.
 Typical distance 7km Women, 8/11km Men.
 The venue for 2020 is Holyrood Park, Edinburgh.

 East Mids.
 Cross Country league: A low level league suitable for all abilities, four Sunday morning fixtures.
 Typical distance Women 5km men 8km